bellxwu/Py_Xen_SCLC/.github/ISSUE_TEMPLATE/analysis_question.md

 ---
+Name: Analysis Question
 Title: "Analysis Question"
-Description: "A question or hypothesis to explore in future analyses"
+About: "A question or hypothesis to explore in future analyses"
+Labels: ["Analysis"]
 ---

 ### 1. **Research Question**